boopathi/boopathi.blog/data/blog/how-to-avoid-logging-sensitive-data-in-graphql.md

 1. Proactive measures
 1. Reactive measures

-## Proactive measures

 Acting before we identify a data leak of logging sensitive data is important in our server setup.
+For the scope of this blog post, we will focus only on the technical aspects under proactive measures related to GraphQL.

-### Schema modeling
+## Schema modeling

 GraphQL is widely used to build UI.
 So, it's often the case in many business applications that the current user is always the context of the entire API usage.
 In other words, if there is no case for a client to get some other user's data, then this should reflect in the modeling.